-The construction of the Kunsttempel from 1926 to 1928 marked the beginning of the artist couple’s collaboration on the Gesamtkunstwerk.
+The construction of the adjacent Kunsttempel from 1926 to 1928 marked the beginning of the artist couple’s collaboration on the Gesamtkunstwerk.

-From 1932 to 1935, Johann and Jutta Bossard designed the Edda Hall as the last room in the residential and studio building.
+From 1932 to 1935, Johann and Jutta Bossard designed the so-called Edda Hall as the last room in the residential and studio building.

 After Adolf Hitler’s seizure of power in 1933, Johann Bossard hoped to contribute to the supposed renewal of Germany with his visions of a new social order.